-How does the designated index differ from a relevant broad market index?
+- How does the designated index differ from a relevant broad market index?

-Where can the methodology used for the calculation of the designated index be found?
+This financial product does not have a benchmark. - Where can the methodology used for the calculation of the designated index be found?
+This financial product does not have a benchmark.